Fortify | Joint Support

 UC-II® Undenatured Type II Collagen

-Collagen is the main protein of the various connective tissues in animals and type II collagen (CII) is a type of collagen that makes up your joint cartilage.
+Collagen is the main protein in the various connective tissues in animals, and type II collagen is a type of collagen that makes up your joint cartilage.

-Typical commercial processing of collagen causes alterations to its basic form (denaturization), and research shows that denatured collagen has no beneficial effects on joint inflammation.
+Common processing methods used to prepare collagen for supplementation denature it, and research shows that denatured collagen has no beneficial effects on joint inflammation.

 Undenatured collagen, however, is a more natural form of the substance, and studies show it’s highly effective for regulating the immune response that inflames joints and destroys cartilage and bone.

-And the best part about undenatured type II collagen is that these effects have been demonstrated in people with arthritic conditions and people with healthy joints.
+And the best part about undenatured type II collagen is these effects have been demonstrated in both people with arthritic conditions and healthy joints.

-The clinically effective dosages of undenatured type II collagen range between 10 and 40 milligrams.
+The clinically effective dose of undenatured type II collagen is between 10 and 40 milligrams.

 Curcumin & Black Pepper Extract

 Curcumin is the yellow pigment found in the turmeric plant, which is the main spice in curry.

-Its health benefits are extensive and scientific researchers around the world are investigating applications for fighting a variety of disease such as cancer, cardiovascular disease, osteoporosis, diabetes, Alzheimer’s, and more.
+For instance, scientists around the world are investigating its effects on a variety of diseases, including cancer, cardiovascular disease, osteoporosis, diabetes, Alzheimer’s, and more.